wadehuang36/Project-Guidelines/README.md

-# SWARM-Project-Templates
+# SWARM-Project-Guidelines
-Our templates for different language projects
+We create our Guidelines for react different language in order for every team member to create understand the project easier